Liatoshynsky-Foundation/lf-admin/README.md

 ### Uploads Module

-The Uploads module has been integrated for handling file uploads with support for multiple storage backends.
+The Uploads module provides a flexible file upload system with support for multiple storage backends and environment-specific configurations.

 #### Storage Types

-The module supports three storage types:
+The module supports four storage types:

-1. **Local Storage** (default) - Stores files in `./public/uploads`
+1. **Local Storage** - Stores files in `./public/uploads` (default for development)
 2. **Docker Storage** - Uses Docker volumes for containerized environments
+3. **Azure Blob Storage** - Integrates with Azure Blob Storage with SAS token authentication
-3. **Cloud Storage** - Supports AWS S3, Google Cloud Storage, Azure Blob Storage, and Cloudflare R2
+4. **Cloud Storage** - Supports AWS S3, Google Cloud Storage, and Cloudflare R2

+#### Environment-Based Configuration

+The module uses separate configurations for development and production environments:

+- Set `STORAGE_ENV=development` to use `DEV_*` environment variables
+- Set `STORAGE_ENV=production` to use `PROD_*` environment variables

+This allows you to use local storage during development while automatically switching to cloud storage in production.

 #### API Endpoints